-On November 16, 2020, we entered into a letter agreement with Stonepeak Catarina (the "Stonepeak Letter Agreement") wherein we agreed with Stonepeak Catarina that the distribution on their Class C Preferred Units for the three months ended September 30, 2020 would be paid in common units instead of Class C Preferred PIK Units, cash or a combination thereof.
-The Stonepeak Letter Agreement also provides
+On November 16, 2020, we entered into a letter agreement with Stonepeak Catarina (the "Stonepeak Letter Agreement") wherein we agreed with Stonepeak Catarina that the distribution on their Class C Preferred Units for the three months ended September 30, 2020 would be paid in common units instead of

-Stonepeak Catarina with the ability to elect to receive distributions on the Class C Preferred Units in common units for any quarter following the third quarter of 2020 by providing written notice to us no later than the last day of the calendar month following the end of such quarter.
+Class C Preferred PIK Units, cash or a combination thereof.
+The Stonepeak Letter Agreement also provides Stonepeak Catarina with the ability to elect to receive distributions on the Class C Preferred Units in common units for any quarter following the third quarter of 2020 by providing written notice to us no later than the last day of the calendar month following the end of such quarter.
 The transactions under the Stonepeak Letter Agreement were approved by the conflicts committee of the board of directors of our general partner.
-As a result of the Stonepeak Letter Agreement, aggregate distributions of 22,274,869 common units and 12,445,491 common units were made to Stonepeak Catarina on February 1, 2021 and February 25, 2021, respectively, representing distributions for the third quarter of 2020 and the fourth quarter of 2021, respectively.
-As of the date of this prospectus supplement, we have not received an election notice from Stonepeak Catarina with respect to the first quarter of 2021.
-However, Stonepeak Catarina may elect to receive distributions on their Class C Preferred Units in common units instead of Class C Preferred PIK Units and, as a result, you may experience substantial future dilution.
+As a result of the Stonepeak Letter Agreement, aggregate distributions of 22,274,869 common units, 12,445,491 common units, 13,763,249 common units, and 8,012,850 common units were made to Stonepeak Catarina on February 1, 2021, February 25, 2021, May 20, 2021, and August 20, 2021, respectively, representing distributions for the third quarter of 2020, the fourth quarter of 2020, and the first quarter of 2021 and the second quarter of 2021, respectively.
+Stonepeak Catarina may elect to receive future distributions on their Class C Preferred Units in common units instead of Class C Preferred PIK Units and, as a result, you may experience substantial future dilution.